-The Delta County Department of Health is reporting five additional human cases of West Nile virus for a total West Nile virus case count of seven.
-The five additional human cases are as follows:
+The Delta County Department of Health is reporting an additional five human cases of West Nile virus for a total West Nile virus case count of fifteen (15).

-- The third case is a male, in his 40s, from the North Fork area. - The fourth case is a female in her 20s, from the North Fork area. - The fifth case is a female in her 20s, from the Delta area. - The sixth case is a female in her 60s, from the North Fork area. - The seventh case is a female in her 20s, from the North Fork area.
+The additional human cases are as follows:

+- Male in his 50s, from the North Fork area

+- Male in his 60s, from the North Fork area

+- Female in her 60s, from the North Fork area

+- Female in her 30's, from the Delta area

+- Female in her 40's, from the Delta area

 The presence of positive samples of mosquitoes is a clear indication that West Nile virus remains present and poses a risk to those who are bitten.
-Residents should remember that COVID-19 is currently increasing in our community and some symptoms appear similar to West Nile, but that August through September are when most human cases of West Nile virus have been reported in Colorado.
+Residents should also remember that COVID-19 is still circulating in our community and some symptoms appear similar to West Nile.
+Cases can continue to occur through September, the time when most human cases of West Nile virus have been reported in Colorado.
 "West Nile virus can be a serious illness and residents should understand the health risks associated with this virus" said Delta County Environmental Health Director Ken Nordstrom.

-Health officials say most people bitten by a West Nile virus infected mosquito show no symptoms of illness; however, some people may develop symptoms 3 to 15 days after being bit by an infected mosquito.
+Health officials say most people bitten by a West Nile virus infected mosquito show no symptoms of illness; however, some people may develop symptoms 3 to 15 days after being bitten by an infected mosquito.
 About 1-in-5 infected persons will have mild illness with fever, and about 1-in-150 infected people will become severely ill.
 Physicians are urged to test patients for the West Nile virus if they show signs of fever, altered mental status, suspected meningitis or encephalitis, or sudden painless paralysis in the absence of stroke, in the summer months.

 The Health Department strongly urges the public to take precautions and take preventative measures against being bitten by mosquitoes and becoming infected with the virus.
+If you begin feeling sick, contact your doctor immediately for diagnosis and treatment.